 - Complete and submit a Free Application for Federal Student Aid (FAFSA);

 - Complete and submit a Texas Application for State Financial Aid (TASFA);

 - Submit a signed opt-out form.
 (More information coming soon about this form submission.)

 More information on this new requirement can be found on the Texas Education Agency website.

 A student's residency status determines which financial aid application should be used.

 FAFSA (Free Application for Federal Student Aid)

 Students can apply for federal financial aid by completing and submitting the FAFSA.
-The U.S. Department of Education uses FAFSA information to determine a student's eligiblity for need based federa aid, including Federal Pell Grants, Federal Student Loans and Federal Work-Study.
-This information is then forwarded to institutions of higher education who calculate financial aid awards for each admitted student.
+The U.S. Department of Education uses FAFSA information to determine a student's eligibility for need-based federal aid, including Federal Pell Grants, Federal Student Loans and Federal Work-Study.
+This information is then forwarded to institutions of higher education that calculate financial aid awards for each admitted student.